Configuration and API

 • reconfigure: (optional) Used in: [slurm].
 If true, invoke scontrol reconfigure after topology config is generated.
 Default false.

 • namespace: Used in: [slinky].
 The required namespace where the SLURM cluster is running.
+The NFD namespace is deployment-scoped and cannot be supplied in a topology request; Helm deployments configure it with the top-level nfdNamespace value.

 • podSelector: Used in: [slinky].
 A required Kubernetes label selector for pods running SLURM nodes.

-• nodeSelector: (optional) Used in: [k8s, slinky].
+• nodeSelector: (optional) Used in: [k8s, nfd, slinky].
 A Kubernetes node label map that filters which nodes participate in topology generation.

 • topologyConfigmapName: Used in: [slinky].
 The required name of the ConfigMap containing the topology config.